top of page

 ABOUT

-Scott B. Bomar grew up in Nashville before relocating to Los Angeles and becoming a staff songwriter at Sony/ATV Music.
-He moved to the other side of the desk to work for Universal Music Group before going to BMG, where he spent seven years as the Senior Director of the company's music-related book publishing efforts.
-Additionally, he has worked on projects with the Rock & Roll Hall of Fame, the Country Music Hall of Fame, the Grammy Museum, the National Recording Archive of the Library of Congress, Gibson Guitars, Ken Burns' Florentine Films, Leiber & Stoller Music, SiriusXM, American Songwriter magazine, Omnivore Recordings, Bear Family Records, Penguin Random House, and others.
+Scott B. Bomar grew up in Nashville before relocating to Los Angeles.
+He worked for Universal Music Group before spending seven years as the Senior Director of the book publishing department at the global music company BMG.
+He has worked on projects for the Rock & Roll Hall of Fame, the Country Music Hall of Fame, the Grammy Museum, the National Recording Archive of the Library of Congress, Sony Music, Gibson Guitars, Penguin Random House, Omnibus Press, Backbeat Books, Omnivore Recordings, Bear Family Records, Ken Burns' Florentine Films, Leiber & Stoller Music, SiriusXM, American Songwriter magazine, and others.
 He was nominated for a Grammy award for his album notes for the compilation The Other Side of Bakersfield (which he also produced).
 Additionally, his 2019 box set The Bakersfield Sound was named one of the best of the year by the New York Times, Variety, and Rolling Stone, and earned Scott a second Grammy nod.

 Scott B. Bomar 2022.jpg